-The program is implemented through an interdisciplinary "gateway" course designed to introduce Honors students to the Honors program, Honors Sections of regular courses, an interdisciplinary Honors Colloquium, and an Honors Independent Study.
+The Honors curriculum consists of designated "gateway" sections of University Life 100, Honors sections of regular courses, Honors Special Topics courses, 1-hour Honors Symposia, an interdisciplinary Honors Colloquium, and an Honors Independent Study.
 Each carries regular academic credit and is designated as an Honors Course on the student's University records.